Mohammed Tasiu Ibrahim

-Background & education
+Background and education

-Gen. Ibrahim was born on October 1, 1961 in Gumel, Jigawa State.
+Ibrahim was born on October 1, 1961, in Gumel, Jigawa State.
 He attended Gumel Gabas primary school in Gumel town and later completed his primary education in Tudun-jukun Primary School Zaria 1974.
 He proceeded to Government Secondary School Giwa, Zaria from 1974 to 1979 where he obtained his West African Senior School Certificate.

-After working for a year (between 1979 and 1980) with First Bank of Nigeria in Kano he enrolled at the Nigerian Defence Academy as a member of the 29th Regular Combatant Course (including other officers such as Tukur Yusuf Buratai) from January 1981 to December 1983, when he received his commission into the Nigerian Army as a 2nd Lieutenant.
+After working for a year (between 1979 and 1980) with First Bank of Nigeria in Kano, he enrolled at the Nigerian Defence Academy as a member of the 29th Regular Combatant Course (including other officers such as Tukur Yusuf Buratai) from January 1981 to December 1983, when he received his commission into the Nigerian Army as a 2nd Lieutenant.

 Career

-Gen. Ibrahim served as the Chief of the Nigerian Army's Standard and Evaluation Department prior to his appointment as Commandant of the NDA.
+Ibrahim served as the chief of the Nigerian Army's Standard and Evaluation Department prior to his appointment as Commandant of the NDA.
 He retired from the Nigerian Army in October 2017.